• Skip to primary navigation

 The thighs are coated with seasoning and then baked in the oven until cooked through.
 That's it!
 Nothing fancy, but totally delicious!

-The chicken is perfect paired with rice, or mashed potatoes, a vegetable or a salad.
+The chicken is perfectly paired with rice, mashed potatoes, a vegetable, or a blue cheese wedge salad.

 Leftovers are great reheated or eaten cold.
 I also like to turn any leftovers into this leftover chicken salad.